ballerina-platform/module-ballerina-grpc/README.md

 gRPC allows client applications to directly call the server-side methods using the auto-generated stubs.
 Protocol Buffer compiler is used to generate the stubs for the specified language.
 In Ballerina, the stubs are generated using the built-in 'Protocol Buffers to Ballerina' tool.

-For information on how to generate Ballerina code for Protocol Buffers definition, see [Write a gRPC service with Ballerina guide](https://ballerina.io/learn/write-a-grpc-service-with-ballerina/).
+For information on how to generate Ballerina code for Protocol Buffers definition, see [Write a gRPC service with Ballerina](https://ballerina.io/learn/write-a-grpc-service-with-ballerina/).

 ### gRPC Communication Patterns
 The common communication pattern between a client and server is simple request-response style communication.
 However, with gRPC, you can leverage different inter-process communication patterns other than the simple request-response pattern.